 Jump to:

-Here's some ideas on how you can add fun flavors to your healthy seed crackers!
+Here are some ideas on how you can add fun flavors to your healthy seed crackers!

-- To make spicy crackers add chili pepper flakes, or ½ teaspoon of paprika to the seeds.
+- To make spicy crackers, add chili pepper flakes, or ½ teaspoon of paprika, to the seeds.

 - Use dried garlic powder & dried oregano for a more Italian flavor, or sprinkle Italian seasoning on top before baking!